 - Swamp Thing: Dr. Holland saved Alice and Jude, even killed Dr. Anton Arcane, but due to his botanical transformation Dr. Holland can never continue his work or be with Alice.

 - The Toxic Avenger subverts it optimistically, Melvin's transformation into a hideously deformed creature of superhuman size and strength has improved his social life, his standing in the community, and is generally beloved and worshipped as the first superhero from New Jersey.

-- Darkman - Darkman leaves Julie because he isn't Peyton anymore, he's Darkman now.
-Then again at the end of Darkman III Die Darkman Die.
+- In the original film, Darkman leaves Julie because he isn't Peyton anymore, he's Darkman now.

-- Batman Begins - Inverted.
-Rachel leaves instead, because she realised that Bruce Wayne never came back to Gotham, only Batman.
+- Batman Begins: Inverted.
+Rachel leaves instead, because she realized that Bruce Wayne never came back to Gotham, only Batman.

 - In The Dresden Files, Harry's girlfriend Susan decides to leave after becoming a vampire, joining a band of other Friendly Neighborhood Vampires who are fighting their hunger as well as evil vampires.
 (Since Our Vampires Are Different, a person who has been turned doesn't become a full vampire until they feed for the first time.
 Until then, they're still themselves, and though the hunger is felt, they don't have to feed to survive.)

 - Harry Potter himself attempts this with Ginny Weasley when he chooses to leave her to finish the job of destroying Voldemort, even doing the walk-away.
 However, Ginny is Genre Savvy enough to know what he's doing and why, and more or less pledges to wait until he's finished with what he needs to do.